Lalithaditya2004/LibMS/README.md

 # React + Vite
+To host locally run in terminal: npm run dev and then click on the link provided

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.